astuyve/astuyve.github.io/_posts/2021-07-28-monolambda-vs-individual-function-api.md

 I oftentimes find folks with extremely complicated release processes for Single-Function APIs, caused by hundreds of Lambda functions and multiple shared libraries (via layers or private packages).
 If your organization doesn't have the resources to devote towards enabling shared code to be deployed and released to Single-Function APIs quickly and safely, a Mono-Lambda is a good choice.

 The uniform configuration of a Mono-Lambda API can be a blessing or a curse.
-If your problem domain encompasses numerous resources with similar actions and behaviors, and you're using a [single-table DynamoDB pattern](https://www.alexdebrie.com/posts/dynamodb-single-table/), the IAM policy for each resource is probably very similar, and you're likely better off with a Mono-Lambda API than a Single-Function API.
+If your problem domain encompasses numerous resources with similar actions and behaviors, and you're using a [single-table DynamoDB pattern](https://www.alexdebrie.com/posts/dynamodb-single-table/), the IAM policy for each resource is probably very similar.
+This means you can generate a reasonably strict policy which still allows the Mono-Lambda API to perform necessary operations, without being over permissive.

 With a Mono-Lambda API, you'll be doing things like routing, request format validation, access control, and throttling inside of your Lambda function.
 This is fine for many people, as Express/Koa/etc all have robust libraries you can use, and developers are likely already familiar with how to do this.
 If you're not using the advanced features of API Gateway, it makes a lot of sense to consider a Mono-Lambda API.

-If you don't care about those advanced API Gateway features or losing granularity on IAM/concurrency/timeout settings, the biggest downside of a Mono-Lambda API is that Cloudwatch can be a bit of a mess to work with.
+If you don't care about those advanced API Gateway features or losing granularity on IAM/concurrency/timeout settings, the biggest downside of a Mono-Lambda API is that the AWS console and Cloudwatch can be a bit of a mess to work with.
 By default, logs for the entire function go to one stream.
 Since your function processes different resources, it can be hard to trace.
 I'd suggest writing highly structured log messages using a custom logger, and then relying on Cloudwatch log insights to filter.

 That can be slow, and there are a ton of 3rd party options to help manage this (Full disclosure - I work at one).
 So explore your options and try many of them!

 ### Example
 ```yaml